olaar09/infinite_scroll_flutter/README.md

 # flutter_infinite_scroll
 Intended for personal use in my projects but feel free to use also.

-Opinionated  package to lazily load and display small chunks of items as the user scrolls down the screen
+Opinionated  package to lazily load and display small chunks of items as the user scrolls down the screen.
+Uses Dio and flutter bloc library

 ## Getting Started
 Install package with: flutter pub add flutter_infinite_scroll